Twisted Nightmare 1987 Review

 Twisted Nightmare is not a movie.
-It may have a cast and a crew and all the ingredients that you would associate with a feature film, but in fact it’s just a check-list of slasher platitudes rapped up into ninety-minutes of cheap videotape and cunningly disguised as a motion picture.
-What you don’t believe me?
+It may have a cast and a crew and all the ingredients that you would associate with a feature film, but in fact it’s just a check-list of slasher stereotypes rapped up into ninety-minutes of cheap videotape and cunningly disguised as a motion picture.
+What, you don’t believe me?
 Then why don’t you check out this fabulous synopsis:

 A group of ‘ahem’ teenagers head off to a summer camp (Friday the 13th) where a few years earlier, the brother of one of their number was burned beyond recognition by an unseen menace.
 (The Burning).
 Before the accident, he had been the victim of malicious bullying by the rest of the group, who tormented his inability to attract the opposite sex (Terror Train).
 This particular camp site is not the best place for a summer vacation as it had been cursed by Native Americans many years ago and it’s rumoured that the curse lives on (Ghost Dance).
 Before long a disfigured lunatic turns up and begins killing off the cast members one by one.
 (Just about every slasher movie ever produced).